DLFundamentals/blog/_posts/2026-03-11-contrastive-loss-noncontrastive-loss.md

 </div>

 The bound is clean and quite general.
-It holds for any encoder \(f\), without assumptions on the data distribution or the model class.
-The gap shrinks as \(O(1/C)\), which means that for problems with many semantic classes, DCL is already very close to NSCL.
+It holds for any encoder $f$, without assumptions on the data distribution or the model class.
+The gap shrinks as $O(1/C)$, which means that for problems with many semantic classes, DCL is already very close to NSCL.

-So one useful conclusion is the following: for large-\(C\) problems, standard self-supervised contrastive learning is optimizing an objective that is already quite near a natural supervised contrastive counterpart.
+So one useful conclusion is the following: for large-$C$ problems, standard self-supervised contrastive learning is optimizing an objective that is already quite near a natural supervised contrastive counterpart.

 </div>